paszu/3DSRepo/Part-5-(arm9loaderhax-&-Luma3DS).md

 4. **Copy your console specific `OTP.bin` (the one you got in Part 4) to the `/a9lh/` folder on the root of your SD card**
 1. Copy and merge the `3ds` folder from the SafeA9LHInstaller zip to the root of your SD card
 2. Copy `SafeA9LHInstaller.dat` from the SafeA9LHInstaller zip to the root of your SD card
-2. Copy `arm9bootloader.bin` and `arm9loaderhax.bin` from the BootCtr9 zip to the root of your SD card
 3. Copy `hblauncher_loader.cia` from the `hblauncher_loader` zip to the root of your SD card
-3. **Copy `boot_config.ini` from the "What you need" section above the to the root of your SD card (not from the BootCtr9 zip)**
+1. Copy `arm9loaderhax.bin` and the `luma` folder from the Luma3DS zip to the root of your SD card
-7. Copy `Decrypt9WIP.bin` from the Decrypt9WIP zip and `arm9loaderhax.bin` from the Uncart zip to the `/a9lh/` folder on your SD card
+7. Copy `Decrypt9WIP.bin` from the Decrypt9WIP zip to the `/luma/payloads/` folder on your SD card
+5. In the `/luma/payloads` folder, rename `Decrypt9WIP.bin` to `def_Dec9.bin`
+1. Copy and merge the `3DS` folder from the EmuNAND9 zip to the root of your SD card
+7. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/luma/payloads/` folder on your SD card
+5. In the `/luma/payloads` folder, rename `EmuNAND9.bin` to `y_EmuN9.bin`
-6. Rename `arm9loaderhax.bin` from the Uncart zip in `/a9lh/` to `uncart.bin`
+7. Copy `arm9loaderhax.bin` from the Uncart zip to the `/luma/payloads/` folder on your SD card
+5. In the `/luma/payloads` folder, rename `arm9loaderhax.bin` to `x_Uncart.bin`
 1. Copy `slot0x05KeyY.bin`, `slot0x11key96.bin`, `slot0x1BKeyX.bin`, and `slot0x25keyX.bin` to the root of your SD card
-2. Copy the contents of the CakesFW zip to the root of your SD card
-3. Copy `firmware.bin` and `firmkey.bin` to the `Cakes` folder on your SD card
-7. Copy `Cakes.dat` from the CakesFW zip to the `/a9lh/` folder on your SD card
-1. Copy and merge the `3DS` folder from the EmuNAND9 zip to the root of your SD card
-2. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/a9lh/` folder on your SD card
+3. Copy `firmware.bin` from the Luma3DS NTR Firmware zip to the `/luma/` folder on your SD card
 12. Copy `MiniPasta.3dsx` and `MiniPasta.smdh` to the `/3ds/` folder on your SD card
 2. Copy your `emuNAND_original.bin` backups from Section I to the root of your SD card